 On 5 July 2012 a private limited company called SUCB Holdings Limited was set up.
 The University owns 50% (500 ordinary shares of £0.01 each) of the issued share capital of this company with the other 50% being owned by a company called NRH Media Limited.
 On 6 July 2012 Smartphone Hospitality Limited, a wholly owned subsidiary of SUCB Holdings Limited, was incorporated.
 The purpose of this joint venture is to seek to maximise business opportunities arising out of the utilisation of augmented reality in the hospitality industry.
-At year end the University had loaned the sum of £125,000 to SUCB Holdings Limited and this amount is included in the debtors figure in the balance sheet.
-The University has not accounted for SUCB Holdings Limited as a joint venture as at 31 July 2014 due to the immateriality of the figures involved.
+At 31 July 2014 the University had loaned the sum of £125,000 to SUCB Holdings Limited and this amount was included in the debtors figure in the balance sheet.
+The recoverability of this debt is now thought to be uncertain and it has therefore been provided against in full.
+The University has not accounted for SUCB Holdings Limited as a joint venture as at 31 July 2015 due to the immateriality of the figures involved.